 But with the redesign, there are a couple of additional differences between the two test types in question format and scoring.
 Let’s break them down:

-A bigger change is that the redesigned SAT has no penalty for guessing while the SAT Subject Tests will continue to have a -.25 point penalty for wrong answers to discourage guessing.
+A bigger change is that the redesigned SAT has no penalty for guessing while the SAT Subject Tests will continue to have a penalty for wrong answers to discourage guessing.
+On Subject Tests with five answer choices (again, this is most of them), you'll lose 1/4 of a point for each incorrect answer.
+For the foreign language Subject Tests, which have four answer choices, you'll lose 1/3 of a point for each incorrect answer.

 This may actually make your test-taking strategy somewhat different between SAT Subject Tests and the regular SAT.
 Basically, you should definitely answer every question on the regular SAT, even if you have no idea of the answer because you lose nothing by guessing.
 In contrast, you might want to take a slightly more conservative approach on your Subject Tests and only guess when you can eliminate some answer choices.
 Otherwise, you run the risk of an extra penalty for getting the answer wrong.